-3.1 C

 Your gut contains bacteria that are responsible for the health of digestive and immune systems, and of course how much you weigh.
 Just like no two people are exactly alike, so are the types of bacteria in their bodies.
 The combination of bacteria in a person’s body needs to be balanced in order to maintain good health.
 Once this balance is thrown out of whack then the body becomes vulnerable to disease and gains weight.
 Eating the right foods and staying away from the wrong ones helps the body reduce weight and inflammation, veer away from cravings, avoid stomach problems, increase immunity and feel awesome in general.

-Also Read Freckles Causes, Symptoms, Remedies
+Also Read Ectopic Pregnancy- Causes, Signs and Symptoms, and Treatment

 Good microbes set you on the right path to health.
 A diet that includes probiotics (also known as live bacteria and yeasts) and prebiotics (what encourages the growth of the good bacteria) will do wonders for healthy weight loss.